 Once upon a time we lived in New York City, had no kids and no use for our kitchen.
-We had all our meals at our favorite places; one of them was Cafe Gitane.
-We ate there at least three times a week and always the same dishes; the salmon tartar which they served on a proper French sourdough baguette, the Moroccan couscous that was cooked and served different then the Moroccan couscous I grew up on, and the baked feta with tomatoes and thyme that was Z’s favorite.
-I loved it too but couldn’t eat cheese.
+We had our breakfasts at our second homes Cafe Mogador or Cafe Gitane.
+Z used to get the baked feta and I got the salmon tartar on a proper French sourdough baguette.
+I love baked feta but I couldn’t eat cheese.

 - 4 - 6 medium tomatoes - diced

 - Feta diced into small dice - about ¼ cup for each dish

 - Olive oil

 - Black pepper

 - Preheat the oven to 380°F/190°C.

 - Put the tomatoes in a bowl and mix them with the thyme leaves, olive oil and salt.
 Put them into small baking dishes and top with the feta.
 Bake for 15 minutes or until the feta is golden.
 Garnish with green pepper or a sprig of thyme, sprinkle black pepper and serve.